pnijjar/google-calendar-helpers/README.md

   will be the same as their email.
 The person will have to edit the name of the calendar in order for the scripts to display something sensible.
 (This is the "summary" field returned by the API.)
+- By default we use the [da.gd](https://da.gd) link shortener for newsletters.